Cartoonito: Background

-Precursors (1996–2006)
+Predecessors (1996–2006)

 Educational blocks (1996–2005)

-In 1996, Cartoon Network decided to create a Sunday morning block of preschool programs, comprising Big Bag, a live-action/puppet television program produced by the Children's Television Workshop (known for Sesame Street), and Small World, a block of animated preschool series from foreign countries.
-The block moved to late weekday mornings in spring 1998 to accommodate Big Bags second season, before moving to an earlier Sunday-morning timeslot and lasting until 2002.
+In 1996, Cartoon Network created a Sunday morning block of preschool programs consisting of Big Bag, a live-action/puppet television program produced by the Children's Television Workshop (known for Sesame Street), and Small World, a block of animated preschool series from foreign countries.
+The block moved to weekday mornings in spring 1998, with Big Bags second season premiering at the same time, before moving to an earlier Sunday-morning timeslot and lasting until 2002.

-In 1997 (a year after the merger of Turner Broadcasting System with Time Warner), Warner Bros.
-Animation began developing Baby Looney Tunes, an original preschool series inspired by a line of pre-existing merchandise.
+In 1997, Warner Bros.
+Animation began developing Baby Looney Tunes, an original preschool series inspired by merchandise based on the Looney Tunes franchise.
 The series ran on Cartoon Network from 2002 to 2005.
-Cartoon Network aired other programs for 4-to-8 year-olds alongside Baby Looney Tunes, including Hamtaro, Sitting Ducks, and Pecola.
+Cartoon Network aired other programs for children aged 4 to 8 alongside Baby Looney Tunes, including Hamtaro, Sitting Ducks, and Pecola.

 Tiny TV (2003–2006)

 In 2003, Cartoon Network's Indian counterpart introduced Tiny TV, a weekday morning block of acquired preschool cartoons such as Bob the Builder, Kipper, Noddy, and Oswald.
 By 2006, it had expanded to Cartoon Network and Boomerang channels in Australia, Southeast Asia, and Latin America.
 Each block carried its own lineup of programs, with only a few shared between feeds.
 Tiny TV was discontinued internationally in 2007, but was temporarily revived on POGO (a sister channel to Cartoon Network India) in 2010.